Snowmass 2021 whitepaper: Proton structure at the precision frontier: PDFs and the strong coupling from lattice QCD

 \subsubsection{Nucleon PDFs}

-The most studied $x$-dependent structure is the nucleon unpolarized isovector parton distribution function (PDF) $u(x)-d(x)$.
-Multiple collaborations have reported either direct lattice calculations at physical pion mass or extrapolations to physical pion mass using quasi-PDF~\cite{Lin:2017ani,Alexandrou:2018pbm,Chen:2018xof} and pseudo-PDF methods~\cite{Bhat:2020ktg,Joo:2020spy}.
-Reference~\cite{Lin:2020fsj} presents the first lattice-QCD calculation of the nucleon isovector unpolarized PDFs in the physical-continuum limit, using ensembles with multiple sea pion masses with the lightest around 135~MeV, three lattice spacings $a\in[0.06,0.12]$~fm, and multiple volumes with $M_\pi L$ ranging 3.3 to 5.5.
-A simultaneous chiral-continuum extrapolation was performed to obtain RI/MOM-scheme renormalized nucleon matrix elements with various Wilson-link displacements and four physical-continuum matrix elements.
-Figure~\ref{fig:PDFcomp} shows the results of the lattice calculations using at least one near-physical pion mass.
-There are different systematics, some taken into account, some not.
-Overall there is a reasonable agreement after scaling up the systematics.
-However, the sea-flavor asymmetry in unpolarized PDFs, like the small-$x$ region, suffers large systematics and can only be removed when using a large value of $P_z$~\cite{Chen:2018xof,Lin:2018qky}, as predicted previously~\cite{Lin:2017ani}.
-Increasing the boost momentum of the lattice calculations will be critical to extending the impact of future lattice PDF calculations at both large and small $x$.
+\paragraph{Isovector quark PDFs.} The nucleon unpolarized isovector PDF combinations, $u(x)-d(x)$ and $\bar d(x)-\bar u (x)$, are perhaps the most studied $x$-dependent structures, with multiple collaborations reporting either direct lattice calculations at physical pion mass or extrapolations to physical pion mass using quasi-PDF~\cite{Lin:2017ani,Alexandrou:2018pbm,Chen:2018xof} and pseudo-PDF methods~\cite{Bhat:2020ktg,Joo:2020spy}.
+Reference~\cite{Lin:2020fsj} presents the first lattice-QCD calculation of the nucleon isovector unpolarized PDFs in the physical-continuum limit, using ensembles with multiple sea pion masses as low as around 135~MeV, three lattice spacings $a\in[0.06,0.12]$~fm, and multiple volumes with $M_\pi L$ ranging from 3.3 to 5.5.
+It performed a simultaneous chiral-continuum extrapolation to obtain renormalized nucleon matrix elements in the RI/MOM scheme, using various Wilson-link displacements and four physical-continuum matrix elements.
+Figures~\ref{fig:nucleonPDF}(a) and \ref{fig:nucleonPDF}(b) show the results of the lattice calculations for the isovector combinations using at least one near-physical pion mass.
+The predictions have different systematics, some taken into account, some not.
+Overall, they are in a reasonable agreement after scaling up the systematic uncertainties.
+However, the antiquark isovector combination in Fig.~\ref{fig:nucleonPDF}(b) and the small-$x$ region suffer from large systematic uncertainties that can only be removed when using a large value of $P_z$~\cite{Chen:2018xof,Lin:2018qky}, as predicted previously~\cite{Lin:2017ani}.
+Increasing the boost momentum of the lattice calculations will be critical for extending the impact of future lattice PDF calculations at both large and small $x$.
+Using large boost momenta in the nucleon, on the other hand, may enlarge the statistical errors beyond the manageable level even in high-statistics measurements.